 inspiration

 Every day, I doodle a lot of things.
-One of my favorites- to also warm up my sketching left hand, is this sort of composition of curves and lines.
-I have pages and pages of these lines on my desk, at all times.
+One of my favorites, to warm up my sketching left hand, is abstract compositions of curves and lines.

-Image showing my initial, rough sketches and quick ideation process.
-Working on these thumbnail sketches, I passionately wanted to make a chair with a lot of curves: a design that is industrially applicable and efficient, yet organic and human in its curves.
+Image showing initial, rough sketches and quick ideation process, exploring a design that is industrially applicable and efficient, yet organic and human in its curves.

-The orthographic drawing on the left, demonstrates the carefully selected angles for an ergonomic lounge chair, referencing Dreyfuss' studies.
+The orthographic drawing on the left, demonstrates the carefully selected angles for an ergonomic lounge chair, referencing the ergonomics studies of Henry Dreyfuss, "Human Factors in Design".

 process

-Following my phase of concept development, I began extensively planning out my process using CAD, where I created templates for the bending plywood to be laser cut into the exact geometry I desired.
+Beginning the fabrication process, I began extensively planning out my process using CAD, where I created templates for the bending plywood to be laser cut into exact geometry.

-Image showing the laser cutting process of the pieces.
+Image showing the laser cutting process of each lamination piece.

 Back to Top